JuAintablian/JuAintablian/README.md

 ### Talking about Personal Stuffs

-- 👊 I did the XP22 as Hacker on Gama Academy;
+- 👊 I have taken the XP22 as Hacker on Gama Academy;

 - 👩🏻‍💻 I’m currently working on something cool :wink:;